ipedrazas/cluster-test/README.md

 # cluster-test

-Application to test cluster configurations and cluster recoveries.
+Application to test cluster configurations and cluster recoveries in AWS.